How to Find Good Sporting Directors and His Staff Attributes Requirements in Football Manager

 I recommend to handle these responsibilities yourself, in order to setup a professional and 5-star backroom staff coaching team.
-Your coaching team is of absolute importance, so spend some time looking for the best 5-star coaches.
+Your coaching team is of absolute importance, so spend some time looking for the best Football Manager coaches.

 Staff Responsibilities in Transfers and Contracts – (Incoming / Outgoing and Renewals)